 - Gamification – Your metrics, whether traffic to your website or products sold, are the key numbers you want to continuously improve.
 The top businesses have managed to gamify certain business metrics to increase the likelihood of customer retention.
 If you’re considering gamification, business dashboards can track the success of your efforts.

 Almost every business can benefit from having a dashboard.
 Large organizations, like University North Dakota, should even consider multiple dashboards for different departments to keep track of internal and external KPIs.
 You might be wondering if you really need a dashboard for your business.
-Here are four signs it might be time for your company to at least try one out:
+Here are five signs it might be time for your company to at least try one out:

 - You feel like your company can improve, but you have no idea how to or where to start.